Actor Robbie Coltrane has died aged 72

 Wright added that she would remember him as “an abidingly loyal client” and that “as well as being a wonderful actor, he was forensically intelligent, brilliantly witty”.

 Born in Rutherglen, Robbie Coltrane attended Glasgow School of Art to study painting, eventually switching his chosen discipline to live performance.
-He performed in the theatre and did stand-up, using the stage name Coltrane in tribute to jazz saxophonist John Coltrane.
+He performed on stage in the theatre and did stand-up, using the stage name Coltrane in tribute to jazz saxophonist John Coltrane.

 His television career began in 1979 in the Richard Eyre-directed Play for Today ‘Waterloo Sunset’.
 He found success as a comedic actor in the ’80s BBC sketch show A Kick Up the Eighties, where we starred alongside Tracey Ullman, Miriam Margoles and Rik Mayall.